 The comprehensive digital citizenship lessons are aligned to the ISTE Standards for Students, include resources to share with families, can be delivered offline or in a blended format, and provide the option for student assessments.
 We will be aligning the K-8 lessons to the new Indiana Computer Science Standards as well.
 Additionally, Common Sense Media has invested in designing professional development resources to support educators with the implementation of the materials.

-Common Sense Education offers the ability for educators, schools, and districts to be Digital Citizenship Certified.
-See Indiana's certified schools and districts and learn how to join this growing list.
-The Office of eLearning recognizes the importance of a systemic, community-wide approach to digital citizenship education as part of teaching and learning in schools today.
+Common Sense Education offers the ability for educators, schools, and districts that are harnessing the potential of technology for learning to be recognized in their new program.
+The Office of eLearning emphasizes the importance of a systemic, community-wide approach to digital citizenship education as part of teaching and learning in schools today.
 We believe that it is important for school districts to demonstrate their commitment to educate faculty and students on what it means to be a responsible digital citizen.
-Common Sense Education’s Digital Citizenship Certification signifies that districts have engaged not only in providing instruction using a comprehensive, research-based curriculum, but that stakeholders have been engaged at every level from administration to families.
+The Common Sense Education Recognition Program signifies that districts have engaged not only in providing instruction using a comprehensive, research-based curriculum but that stakeholders have been engaged at every level from administration to families.

 Meet CIPA Requirements